seghil/OpenCavity/opencavity/Docs/tutorial9.rst

       ....:       phase[kx,ky]=np.exp(1j*m*(np.arctan2(y[ky],x[kx]))/(2*np.pi))

-In third case (x=y=0) we have a singular point(the phase is not defined) but let's juste take 2 \pi), it is important to note that the mask phase we are making acts as a phase plate (add a certain amount to the beam phase) so just alike we have seen with lenses its function takes the form :math: `exp(j\times phase(x,y))`.
+In third case (x=y=0) we have a singular point(the phase is not defined) but let's just take 2 \pi), it is important to note that the mask phase we are making acts as a phase plate (add a certain amount to the beam phase) so just alike we have seen with lenses its function takes the form :math: `exp(j\times phase(x,y))`.

 We consider the beam we generated is a collimated one (plane wavefront) to transform it we just multiply it by the phase function and propagate it using ``FresnelProp`` following the steps we sown in previous tutorials: